mikeoliphant/cpugrad/README.md

 - "Adam" optimizer
 - Arena-based memory buffer allocation

-It is currently very much a "semi"-autograd.
+It is currently very much a not-so-autograd.
 Backward passes must be hand-written.
 This may change in the future.